Meeting on Shtokman field development held

-Dec.
-16, 2009 - Today Alexander Ananenkov, Deputy Chairman of the Gazprom Management Committee held in the Company's Headquarters a meeting on the Shtokman gas and condensate field development.
+Sep.
+3, 2009 - Today at the Gazprom Headquarters Alexander Ananenkov, Deputy Chairman of the Management Committee moderated a meeting on the Shtokman gas and condensate field development.

-Based on the meeting results, Gazprom's specialized subdivisions and subsidiaries were entrusted with the appropriate tasks.
+Based on the meeting results, the relevant structural units of Gazprom and its subsidiaries were assigned respective tasks.

 The Shtokman field is situated in the central region of the Russian sector of the Barents Sea.

-The C1 reserves of the field account for 3.8 trillion cubic meters of gas and 53.3 million tons of gas condensate.
+The C1+C2 reserves of the field account for 3.8 trillion cubic meters of gas and around 31 million tons of gas condensate.

 The Shtokman gas and condensate field development project is of strategic importance for Gazprom.
 The field will become a resource base for deliveries of Russian gas - both pipeline and LNG - to the Atlantic basin markets.

-Gazprom neft shelf (former Sevmorneftegaz), a wholly owned subsidiary of Gazprom, holds the gas and gas condensate exploration and production license for the Shtokman field.
+Sevmorneftegaz (a wholly owned subsidiary of Gazprom) holds the gas and gas condensate exploration and production license for the Shtokman field.

 Gazprom determined Total (France) and StatoilHydro (Norway) as partners to execute the Shtokman project.